gitlabhq/gitlabhq/doc/operations/moving_repositories.md

 ## The target directory contains an outdated copy of the repositories: use rsync

+If the target directory already contains a partial / outdated copy of the repositories it may be wasteful to copy all the data again with tar.
 In this scenario it is better to use rsync.
 This utility is either already installed on your system or easily installable via apt, yum etc.

 ```
 # As the 'git' user